dchambers/mochito/README.md

      which are subsequently converted to `Error` instances by the containing test framework (will be fixed by
      [this issue](https://github.com/cleishm/jsmockito/issues/38)).

-but Mochito aims to fix these minor issues.

 ## Usage